Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

 The `turtlebot3_manual_config` object can be found in the `Project Browser` under the `Assets/Prefabs` folder.
 This prefab should contain everything necessary to enable SLAM and Navigation in any (mostly flat) Unity scene with a floor and objects for the robot's laser scan to detect.
 Import a Unity Scene into the project, or create a new one in the Editor, and simply drag this prefab from the `Project Browser` into the `Hierarchy`.
 If you'd like to learn in greater detail about how to use the Unity Editor to set up such a scene, refer back to [the repository README section entitled "Learning More About Unity"](../README.md)

----
----
+### Learn more about Visualizations

-To learn more about using the Visualization Package, visit the package [TEMP link] [documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.visualizations/Documentation~/README.md).
+To learn more about using the Visualization Package, visit the package [documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.visualizations/Documentation~/README.md).